-Some were positive, with one user saying that it helped them to lost fat and build muscle, and another customer saying it was an “outstanding” purchase.
+Some were positive, with one user saying that it helped them, and another customer saying it was an “outstanding” purchase.

 However, some users also questioned the ingredients, with one person saying that 8mg of Yohimbine is not enough to be effective.